GrapesGoober/flanker/README.md

 Svelte-based web frontend for the game.

 - This is the presentation (view) layer of the game.
-This is strictly for user interface, game visualization, and client-side logic.
-No domain gameplay level logic implemented here.
+This is strictly for user interface and game visualization logic.
+No gameplay level logic implemented here.
 - Svelte app Vite for development and build.
 Contains Svelte components, routes, and static assets.
-- Uses `openapi-ts` and `openapi-fetch`
+- Uses `openapi-ts` and `openapi-fetch` from backend's OpenApi schema.

 ### `backend/`